Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 On the other side of the mountain, the caravan is safely through.
 The gang get the oxen, but they are now stuck on the other side of the mountain.
 They have to take another route back through west.
 The Pistoleros need more money for winter gear.
 They hunt for bear in the snowy hills.

-The Pistoleros get out of the mountains, but the Law Keeper is there waiting for them.
+The Pistoleros get out of the mountains, but Wyatt Garrett is there waiting for them.
 He had heard of the troubles with the natives, and deducted where the gang would emerge at.
 An extended gunfight ensues, and the Pistoleros escape.

 After the caravan trip the party only needs an explosive expert to handle the explosives.
 Eventually, they hear of a ghost town prospector hermit, who's been trying to find gold in an abandoned town for years.
 They go meet the prospector, but the hermit is unwilling to help or even engage the crew.
 Morrison is empathetic to the lonely hermit and insists that they try to help him.